460N1/IndexedDB/README.md

 - 1.1 MB resources
 - Finish: 279 ms

-3rd run and all consecutive runs are pretty much identical to the 2nd, so they will be omitted.
+3rd run and all consecutive runs are pretty much identical to the 2nd, so they will be omitted for brevity.

-I intend to continue this, possibly adding compression down the road, and enhancing performance.
+I intend to continue this, especially regarding enhancments on performance and possibly adding compression.